ARION

 As a measure of safety, Arion launched several more landing rovers from his cargo bays and guided them down from orbit, riding behind robust heat shields.
 In addition to targets on the continent, he had also launched two to each of the north and south polar regions, as well as to other landmasses.
 His goal was to scan and observe Belle, collecting as much information as possible on the biosphere that BR549 could never have done with its antiquated equipment.
 The numerous rovers they had brought would be making detailed analysis of the planet from ground level while squadrons of drones could look over the world from higher elevations.

 In addition to all of his duties and responsibilities, he also used his android-like waldo to patrol parts of the ship where he had no cameras, microphones or sensors to monitor them remotely.
-The waldo was capable of looking into closets, cabinets, crates and access panels as needed, going anywhere that only a previous human tenant may have needed to go.
+The waldo was capable of looking into closets, cabinets, crates and access panels as needed, going anywhere that previously only a human tenant may have needed to go.

 It was often during these manual sojourns when he might find signs of the transformed of furmankind, sometimes as discarded clothing that could never be worn again, or tufts of fur or animal hair shed unknowingly.
-The robotic rodents of the cleaning system sometimes found clumps too large or too dense to pick up, and typically the waldo had to be sent out to unclog them.
+The robotic rodents of the cleaning system sometimes found clumps too large or too dense to pick up, and typically the waldo had to be sent out to take care of them.
 Sometimes there were treasures to be found in the form of jewelry that had fallen from fingers or other human body parts that could no longer hold them.
 He had a nice collection of rings, piercings, antique timepieces and even some necklaces that he would eventually send down to the colonists on one of the shuttles while they were still running.

 “According to analysis performed by my lander rovers in this crater and within the three others on this continent, these impacts were all made approximately twenty years ago.
 I cannot be specific to the exact time of impact, but it would be my conjecture that each were made within moments of one another.
 It seems that our original supposition may have been correct.
 Analyses have confirmed that each impact site contains the same elements as the others, so the conjecture is that it was a larger object that broke apart into separate meteorites during atmospheric entry.”